 Spice mills are extremely useful and many cooks keep several on hand.
 But they are not typically used for grinding cooking spices so much as they are for finishing dishes.
 A few twists of a seasoned pepper or salt blend can add a nice touch to a stew, for instance.

 But spice mills can’t produce the finely powdered spices that an electric spice grinder or mortar and pestle can.
-They are not ideal for making spice mixtures like garam masala or for preparing powdered spices for cooking or storing.

-As I mentioned above, a microplane isn’t exactly a spice grinder.
+As mentioned above, a microplane isn’t exactly a spice grinder.
 It is a very fine grater that produces incredibly tiny shavings of hard ingredients.
 There is simply no better way to prepare ground nutmeg or cinnamon in a home kitchen than to use a microplane.

 While electric grinders and mortar and pestle sets can be used to grind cinnamon sticks, they often struggle with the task.
 Neither of these grinder-types work at all for nutmeg, however.
 Whole nutmeg is just too large and hard to grind in most spice grinders.